-- Medicaid members who qualify for one of Colorado's HCBS waivers in which CDASS is an approved service delivery option. - Demonstrated need for personal care, homemaker, or health maintenance services. - Members are in stable health and can direct their own services and/or assign an Authorized Representative (AR), if one is required.
+- Medicaid members who qualify for one of the HCBS waivers in which CDASS is an approved service delivery option. - Demonstrated need for personal care, homemaker or health maintenance services. - Stable health and ability to direct own services or assign an Authorized Representative (AR).

-Requiring an Authorized Representative (AR):
+Authorized Representative (AR):